kiba/Writings/fac/chp15_plans_for_the_future.md

 Some highlights of the day:

-* **Shield generator MK II**: Next generation shield with better energy consumption, in addition to mass and volume reduction.
-All that means is that power armor users will pack either more shields or something else, bringing back the mass back to where it was before.
+* **Shield generator MK II**: Next generation shield with lower energy consumption, in addition to mass and volume reduction.
+I doubt it will reduce the mass of power armor users in general, as they always find more excuse to pack more stuff.

 * **Prototype hardsuit**: It's basically is power armor, but much of the mass is shaved off in exchange for agility.
-Some huntsmen do use power armor and really move well in it.
-The armor usually took a beating for such heavy usage.
-It also exhausts huntsmen faster.
+Some huntsmen do use power armor and really move well in it, but those power armor took a beating for this.
+The hardsuits should be able to handle the kind of strain that huntsmen put on the suits.

 * **Mechacycle MK I**: A prototype ground unit that can run on four legs and can also transforms into a motorcycle.
 With sensor fusion and integration with battlefield network, it can anticipate and adjust its movements for obstacles ahead of time.
 The researchers that built was understandingly very excited about this, but the engineer in Rin and I died a little.
-It's a very complex war machine, and I worried about its reliability and manufacturability.
+It's a very complex war machine, and we worried about its reliability and manufacturability.

 * **Corvette airship**: Yet to be named; it is a long endurance airship three times as big as bullhead with speed up to only two hundred kilometers per hours.
 It is mostly a platform for learning how to build and design airships, with the end goal of building an expeditionary force.